Bladder Cancer Treatment in Palm Harbor, FL

 As with other forms of cancer, bladder cancer is a product of a mutation within the cells that make up the bladder’s tissue.
 This mutation typically results in the formation of a cancerous tumor, which can be difficult to detect early on since there is no way to view the internal structure of the bladder without imaging tests such as an MRI.

 Urologist Paul Arnold, MD has years of experience treating patients with bladder cancer.
-If you’re experiencing symptoms of bladder cancer in the Palm Harbor area, contact our urology office today to schedule an appointment using our secure online form.
+If you’re experiencing symptoms of bladder cancer in the Palm Harbor area, he may be able to help you, too!

 Types of Bladder Cancer